Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Simpler daily routines

-Whether the formula is flexible
+Whether the formulation is flexible

 Predictable habits